Elizabeth Filippouli: Early life and education

 Elizabeth studied an undergraduate degree in German Literature in Kapodistriakon University of Athens.
-She has an MBA on Strategy & Innovation from Oxford’s Said Business School, an MA on Transnational Media & Globalisation from London City University and an ALM in Creative Writing and Literature from Harvard University.
+She has an MBA on Strategy & Innovation from Oxford's Said Business School, an MA on Transnational Media & Globalisation from London City University and an ALM in Creative Writing and Literature from Harvard University.

 Career

 As a journalist she specializes on international affairs and has worked for broadsheet papers, radio and television in Greece and internationally.
 She joined CNN International as World Report contributor in 2001 and Al Jazeera English as presenter and documentary producer in 2005.

 For Al Jazeera English she produced the documentaries: Greekgate, Italygate, A King Without a Country.

-She has interviewed leading figures such as: Ted Turner, James Rubin, Deepak Chopra, Mohamed El Baradei, Santiago Calatrava, Enrique Oltuski, Alberto Juantorena, Chris Cramer, Al Gore, Susan Sarandon, Lord Robertson, Christiane Amanpour, Peter Arnett, King Constantine of Greece, Lord Coe.
+She has interviewed leading figures such as: Ted Turner, James Rubin, Deepak Chopra, Santiago Calatrava, Enrique Oltuski, Alberto Juantorena, Chris Cramer, Lord Robertson, Christiane Amanpour, Peter Arnett, King Constantine of Greece, Lord Coe.